 d) Indigenous Nations will be notified and engaged in any process to review or update the archaeological management plan required by the cultural heritage policies of this Plan.
+This page intentionally left blank.

 29. PROGRAMS AND INCENTIVES

 This chapter establishes and describes the programs and incentives that may be used by the Town to implement this Plan.